Docs

 In-term Resumption

-When a subscription resumes in-term, new charges will not be created.
+When a subscription resumes in-term, new charges are not created.

-• Chargebee will try and collect the payment for the unpaid invoice of the current term on resumption (if dunning is not in progress for the invoice)
+• Chargebee will try to collect payment for the unpaid invoice of the current term on resumption (if dunning is not in progress for the invoice).

-• If the payment does not go through, Chargebee will hold the subscription on pause.
+• If the payment does not go through, Chargebee will keep the subscription on pause.

 Out-of-Term Resumption

-A new invoice will be generated on the 10th of March (in this example).
+A new invoice will be generated on March 10 (in this example).

-• If the payment goes through, the subscription will resume, else it will remain paused.
+• If the payment goes through, the subscription will resume; otherwise, it will remain paused.

-• The collection of the invoice generated on the 1st of Feb will be scheduled as soon as the subscription resumes.
+• The collection of the invoice generated on February 1 will be scheduled as soon as the subscription resumes.

-• If Calendar billing is not enabled, the renewal date/time will be set as resumption date/time.
-For instance, if a subscription which renews 1st of every month was resumed (from paused state) on the 10th of the next month, the subscription renewal date will now be updated to 10th.
+• If Calendar Billing is not enabled, the renewal date/time will be set as the resumption date/time.
+For instance, if a subscription that renews on the 1st of every month is resumed (from paused state) on the 10th of the next month, the subscription renewal date will now be updated to the 10th.

 Disable Pause Subscription